tigerfarm/arduino/Altair101/README.md

 + 7-segment LEDs.
 For example, to display data and memory digitally for the clock display.
 + Keypad or keyboard input
 + Serial terminal interface to send commands and receive results
-+ Infrared receiver for controling functions
++ Infrared receiver input to computer instructions.

 --------------------------------------------------------------------------------
 ## Altair 8800, the Original and Clones